If your non-profit organization is looking to make a difference

 Volunteer Group Rates and Rules (PLEASE READ):

-A 4 hour shift with 5 kids and 1 adult will be an $175 donation to
+A 4 hour shift with 5 kids and 1 adult or 5 adults will be an $175 donation to

 your non-profit group.
 If your group works two 4-hour shifts then your